sile-typesetter/sile/README.md

 $ sile input.sil
 ```

-One notable issue with using SILE from a Docker container is that it will not have access to your system's fonts by default.
+One notable issue with using SILE from a Docker container is that it will not have access to your system’s fonts by default.
 You can map a folder of fonts (any tree usable by fontconfig) into the container.
-This could be your system's default font directory, your user one, a project specific folder, or anything of your choosing.
+This could be your system’s default font directory, your user one, a project specific folder, or anything of your choosing.
 You can see where fonts are found on your system using `fc-list`.
 The path of your choosing from the host system should be passed as a volume mounted on `/fonts` inside the container like this: